jashwanthroy/Dev/README.md

 Day-5
-Optional Chaining, shimmer ui, conditional Rendering using useState() -> created a button like toggle functionality for login and logout implementing the search bar functionality
+Optional Chaining, shimmer ui, conditional Rendering using useState() -> created a button like toggle functionality for login and logout use of usestate rather than normal javascript variable implementing the search bar functionality

+Day-6
+->When there is change in local state variable, React will re-render the component or Reconcialiation alogrithm will run again
+-> implemented the search functionality among the data dynamically with respect to name, using the data from api